Identification and Treatment of Mange: Sarcoptic (red) & Demodectic (demodecosis) mange

 • Will spread to the entire body without effective treatment.

-• Patchy hair loss with relatively normal looking skin underneath for localized demodectic mange.
+• Patchy hair loss with relatively normal-looking skin underneath for localized demodectic mange.

 • Mild to moderate itching may or may not be present.

-• In more severe cases, hair loss may be wide-spread, the skin obviously abnormal, and itchiness severe.
+• In more severe cases, hair loss may be widespread, the skin obviously abnormal, and itchiness severe.

 Diagnosis